Cotton-Eyed Joe

-"Cotton-Eyed Joe" (also known as "Cotton-Eye Joe") is a traditional American country folk song popular at various times throughout the United States and Canada, although today it is most commonly associated with the American South.
+"Cotton-Eyed Joe" (also known as "Cotton-Eye Joe") (Roud 942) is a traditional American country folk song popular at various times throughout the United States and Canada.
+It has historical associations with slavery in the American South.
 The song is also an instrumental banjo and bluegrass fiddle standard.

-"Cotton-Eyed Joe" has inspired both a partner dance and more than one line dance that is often danced at country dance venues in the United States and around the world.
-The 1980 film Urban Cowboy sparked a renewed interest in the dance.
-In 1985, The Moody Brothers' version of the song received a Grammy Award nomination for Best Country Instrumental Performance.
-Irish group The Chieftains received a Grammy nomination for Best Country Vocal Collaboration for their version of the song with lead vocals by Ricky Skaggs on their 1992 album Another Country.
-In 1994 a version of the song recorded by the Swedish band Rednex as "Cotton Eye Joe" became popular worldwide.
+"Cotton-Eyed Joe" has inspired more than one country-western partner dance and line dance.
+The 1980 film Urban Cowboy included a version of the song.
+In 1985, the Moody Brothers' version of the song received a Grammy Award nomination for Best Country Instrumental Performance.
+The Irish group the Chieftains received a Grammy nomination for Best Country Vocal Collaboration for their version of the song with lead vocals by Ricky Skaggs on their 1992 album Another Country.
+In 1994, a version recorded by the Swedish Eurodance group Rednex as "Cotton Eye Joe" became popular worldwide.

 History

 19th century

-The origins of this song are unclear, although it pre-dates the 1861–1865 American Civil War.
+The origins of this song are unclear, although it predates the 1861–1865 American Civil War.
 American folklorist Dorothy Scarborough (1878–1935) noted in her 1925 book On the Trail of Negro Folk-songs that several people remembered hearing the song before the war.
 Scarborough's account of the song came from her sister, Mrs. George Scarborough, who learned the song from "the Negroes on a plantation in Texas, and other parts from a man in Louisiana".
 The man in Louisiana knew the song from his earliest childhood and heard slaves singing it on plantations.
 Both the dance and the song had many variants.

+The melody of the song may have originated in Ireland.
+Paddy Moloney of The Chieftains was on tour in Texas when he heard the song and immediately identified it as an old Irish folk melody, "The Mountain Top".

 A number of possible meanings of the term "cotton-eyed" have been proposed.
 The phrase may refer to: being drunk on moonshine, or having been blinded by drinking wood alcohol, turning the eyes milky white; a black person with very light blue eyes; miners covered in dirt with the exception of their white eyes; someone whose eyes were milky white from bacterial infections of trachoma or syphilis, cataracts or glaucoma; or the contrast of dark skin tone around white eyeballs in black people.
-Another theory is that the phrase "cotton eyed" is the process of which a person is enucleated and the eyeball is replaced with a cotton ball due to lack of medical equipment and surgical professionals.

 American publishing house Harper and Brothers published the first printed version of the song in 1882.
 It was heard by author Louise Clarke Pyrnelle (born 1850) on the Alabama plantation of her father when she was a child.
 That 1882 version was republished as follows in 1910: